Kitware/gobig/doc/ssh-key-exchange.md

 ### ssh-key-exchange
-Exchange a set of public ssh keys amoung several hosts
+Exchange a set of public ssh keys among several hosts

 The `ssh-key-exchange` role exhanges a set of a user's public ssh keys among several ansible hosts, populating the user's `authorized_keys` file on each.